ThatGoddess/Coordinated-Movement/readme.txt

 	Room:

 > Create the room

 > Set the maxx and maxy attributes to the respective maximums of the "box" you want your place to work in

-> Under the descList attribute, add the various coordinates your room possesses along with their descriptions.
+> Make the Description Script editable and add a case  for every coordinate inside your room, along with its description.
 There's an example to see how your entries should look.

 > If you've selected a room/object combination, you HAVE to inherit the "TG_ObjectRoom" attribute, or manually create a "isroom" attribute and set it to true.

 	Exits: